-Facial fat grafting is an excellent option for those seeking a more youthful appearance.
+Facial fat grafting is for those seeking a more youthful appearance.
 It is done under local anaesthesia.
 Compared to dermal fillers, fat grafting results are longer lasting and less likely to cause an allergic reaction.

 The other benefits of facial fat grafting also include the following: